-The council must finally adopt, not later than its first regular meeting in August, an ordinance levying upon the assessed valuation of all property in the city, a rate of taxation sufficient to raise the amounts estimated to be required in the annual budget as herein provided, less the amounts estimated to be received from fines, licenses, and other sources of revenue.
-The council shall then deliver the assessment roll to the auditor, who shall thereupon compute and carry out the amount of the tax so levied on each parcel of property contained in the assessment roll.
-The corrected list for each such tax shall be the assessment roll of said tax for said year, and it shall be certified by the auditor as being the assessment roll of said city.
-(As amended May 11, 1953.)
+Section 50.
+ANNUAL TAX LEVY: The Council must finally adopt, not later than its first regular meeting in August, an ordinance levying upon the assessed valuation of all property in the City, a rate of taxation sufficient to raise the amount estimated to be required in the annual budget as herein provided, less the amounts estimated to be received from fines, licenses, and other sources of revenue.
+The Council shall then deliver the assessment roll to the Auditor, who shall thereupon compute and carry out the amount of tax so levied on each parcel of property contained in the assessment roll.
+The corrected list for each such tax shall be the assessment roll of said tax for said year, and it shall be certified by the Auditor as being the assessment roll of said City.
+(As Amended 1953)